 - Coming up with a relapse prevention plan to address continued sobriety from addiction with available supports.

 Expected Time in the Program: Decided on a case‑by‑case basis.
-Typical outpatient therapy sessions range from one to two hours and occur one to three times per week.
+Typical outpatient group therapy sessions are two hours in length and occur up to three times per week.
+Individual and family therapy is also available.
 Services may be provided for one month to one year.
-Intensive outpatient therapy sessions occur three days per week, three hours each group session.

 Hours of Operation